munki/macadmin-scripts/README.md

 Product installation failed.
 ```

-Use a compatible Mac or a build compatible with your current hardware and try again.
+Use a compatible Mac or select a diffrent build compatible with your current hardware and try again.

 Run `./installinstallmacos.py --help` to see the available options.